 7. Don’t limit your opportunities to one lead type.

 Back to the old adage of putting all your eggs in one basket, I see many agents invest only in one type of lead—for example, buying only premium leads in hopes of getting multi-line binds or investing only in auto leads, while ignoring home or life insurance leads.
-However, these agents are missing out on huge opportunities for growth by ignoring the preferred and standard leads available to them.
+However, these agents are missing out on huge opportunities for growth by ignoring other types of leads available to them.
 By investing in different lead types, including home and/or life leads, you open up opportunities for your agency to build up more multi-line business and other lines of business outside of mono-line auto.
 We also recommend considering expanding your demographics, and you may find you can bind more policies by casting a wider net.

 8. Expand your selling area.

-Agents tend to be focused on their local areas only.
-While that strategy made sense even just 10 years ago, it’s extremely problematic now, because the world of insurance is becoming an increasingly internet-driven market.
+Many agents tend to be focused on their local areas only.
+While that strategy made sense even just 10 years ago, it’s extremely limiting now, especially as because the world of insurance is becoming an increasingly internet-driven market.
 So another important tip for how to sell more auto insurance is that you don’t have to—and shouldn’t—sell insurance only where you’re located.
-COVID-19 has shown us that research and purchases are happening online, and that online convenience drives business.
+COVID-19 has shown us that a huge amount of research and purchases are happening online, and that online convenience drives business.
 If an agent can figure out how to provide a personal experience via the internet, he or she will probably do well and be able to sell insurance anywhere they’re licensed, not just in their hometown.

 9. Optimize the entire contact life of leads.

 Let’s think about this logically: A lead is sold to three agents.
 Those three agents will call that lead very aggressively on day one, and slow down in the number of dials or attempts to contact as the number of days progresses.
-Almost all agents are done trying after two weeks.
+Statistically almost all agents are done trying after two weeks.
 But the data shows us that the most common wins are on the first day—or after two weeks.
-The agent who is still calling at two weeks when the other agents drop off is going to be the one who wins.
-We talk about the details of how to do this successfully in our free ebook, Binding Inbound Leads: Using Contact Strategy To Bind More Business.
+The agent who is still following up after two weeks when the other agents drop off is going to be the one who wins.
+We talk about the details of how to do this successfully in our free eBook, Binding Inbound Leads: Using Contact Strategy To Bind More Business.

 10. Work when leads come in, even during “off hours.”

-Most agents don’t know how to handle leads that come in during off hours, and instead of considering when might be the best time to contact a lead and adjusting their staffing to accommodate that, they stick to typical business hours.
-Statistically, the highest volume of binds occurs between 6 p.m. and 8 p.m. for agents working leads—but many agencies close up shop at 5:30.
-Simply adjusting work hours for a single producer willing to work off hours or outside hours can be a gold mine for your agency—and a huge competitive advantage.
+Most agents don’t know how to handle leads that come in during off hours, and instead of considering when might be the best time to contact these leads and adjusting their staffing to accommodate that, they stick to typical business hours.
+Statistically speaking, the highest volume of binds occurs between 6 p.m. and 8 p.m. for agents working leads—but many agencies close up shop at 5:30.
+Simply adjusting work hours for a single producer willing to work off hours or outside standard business hours can be a gold mine for your agency—and a huge competitive advantage.
 If you’re looking for some tips and best practices for working leads outside of conventional business hours, take a look at this excellent webinar from agent Eric Hardiman: "Connecting During Unconventional Business Hours to Maximize Revenue."